How is Zeffy free?

 As an example, if you're hosting a Read-A-Thon fundraiser for your local library, you could promote your Read-A-Thon on social media, create custom bookmarks, host reading sessions, create a "recommended by" book table, encourage parents, teachers, and schools to get involved, etc.

-6. Reward readers with prizes and incentives.
+6. Reward readers with prizes and incentives

-Offering prizes or incentives for readers who reach their reading goals or raise a significant amount of funds, can be a great way to get students, family members, and teachers excited about asking donors and sponsors to pledge them.
+Offering prizes or incentives for readers who reach their reading goals or raise a significant amount of funds can be a great way to get students, family members, and teachers excited about asking donors and sponsors to pledge them.

 Planning this ahead of time is a good way to make sure you have enough prizes and incentives and gives you the time to ask local businesses and community members to donate prizes.
 We've come up with a few ideas to help make your fundraiser work:

-7. Track your readers' progress.
+7. Track your readers' progress

 Make sure participants are tracking reading progress with physical reading logs, read-a-thon templates, or an online platform.
-Tracking progress is not only essential for undertanding outcomes, but a great way to keep students excited and encourage overall student engagement.
+Tracking progress is not only essential for understanding outcomes, but a great way to keep students excited and encourage overall student engagement.

 We like Zeffy's free peer-to-peer fundraising platform that allows you to create your own fundraising pages, but we also recommend a couple other options below.

-Make sure to include a few fundraising guidelines—such as a suggested minimum per page or book or a flat-rate option—and maybe even an event to encourage donations and boost your bottom line.
+Make sure to include a few fundraising guidelines — such as a suggested minimum per page or book or a flat-rate option — and maybe even an event to encourage donations and boost your bottom line.

 If you have the time and energy, it's a good idea to host events during your Read-A-Thon.
 You can host book discussions, book clubs, reading periods during class, a wine and book night, etc. Anything and everything to encourage family and friends to donate more.